AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Euthanasia

-Euthanasia refers to the painless killing of a patient who is in an irreversible coma or who is suffering from an incurable and painful disease.
+Euthanasia painlessly kills a patient in an irreversible coma or suffering from an incurable and painful disease.

 Evangelism

-Evangelism is the spreading of the Christian gospel by public preaching or personal witness.
+Evangelism spreads the Christian gospel through public preaching or personal witness.

 Evil

-Evil describes and refers to the opposite of good, a force or the personification of an immoral or wicked power that is seen in many traditions as sinful and against God.
+Evil represents the opposite of good, embodying an immoral or wicked power seen as sinful and against God in many traditions.

 Evil and suffering

-As above, evil describes and refers to the opposite of good, and suffering is when people experience unpleasant events or conditions.
-Examples of evil and suffering include painful illnesses or people fighting and killing each other.
-The existence of evil and suffering can be used as an argument that God does not exist.
+As mentioned above, evil represents the opposite of good, while suffering occurs when people experience unpleasant events or conditions.
+Examples include painful illnesses or people fighting and killing each other.
+Some use the existence of evil and suffering to argue that God does not exist.

 Evolution